Updated with additional details, speculation and sample images.

 “The newly developed NEOPAN 100 ACROS II is an ultra-high-quality black-and-white film with ISO 100 sensitivity, with the world’s highest level of graininess, three-dimensional tone reproduction, and excellent sharpness.
 It is suitable for shooting in a wide range of fields, such as product photos and architecture photos, as well as long-exposure celestial and night-shot photographs.”

 As someone who has recently written about the reality of photographic film production at Fujifilm – my perspective at least, is that this is amazing news and a shot in the arm for the community at large.
-With both Kodak and Fuji committed to producing new films, the effect on smaller players and new entrants cannot be underestimated.
+With both Kodak and Fuji committed to producing new films, the effect on smaller players and new entrants cannot be overstated.
 I for one I am sure the film photography community will join me in applauding Fujifilm for this move.

 Now all we have to do is wait for the stock to hit our shelves, which should hit the domestic Japanese market first before being rolled out internationally.